This is a great question, and one that I get frequently.

 One way to define PTSD is as a phobia of memory.
 Think about it, doesn’t it seem to fit?
 You tend to not want to think about what happened and try to push it out of your mind, but those memories and images keep coming back.

 The reason it sticks is because traumatic memories are stored differently in the brain than regular ones, and get “stuck” without being processed the way we do with the rest of our experiences.
-This is one reason folks with PTSD are more likely to have nightmares; that’s our brain trying to process what happened.
+This is one reason folks with PTSD are more likely to have disturbing dreams; that’s our brain trying to process what happened.

 One of the primary ways that I treat PTSD is with EMDR, which can directly process memory without having you talk about it.
 The patient is taught techniques that help a person to relax and calm themselves in everyday life, and in session the traumatic memories get desensitized and reprocessed without having to talk about it.

 This is not a magic solution, it’s one of the most scientifically validated of all approaches.
 Traumatic events in our lives can stay with us and affect the quality of our lives.
 When you are ready to get some help with leaving the past in the past, consider a clinician trained in EMDR therapy.
 For those seeking a detailed description of the treatment, please click here.
+You may also want to check out Francine Shapiro’s book Getting Past Your Past, which is something I’d recommend to anyone.